نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Results and discussion: The effects of processing temperature on EEU of the pellet mill motors, and pellet quality were significant.
+Results and Discussion: The effects of processing temperature on EEU of the pellet mill motors, and pellet quality were significant.
 So that the amount of electricity usage decreased (quadratic, p< 0.001), and increased pellet PDI (quadratic, p<0.001) and pellet hardness (linear, p<0.002) by increasing in conditioning temperature.
 The highest electricity usage was observed in the treatment without conditioning (cold pellet) and the lowest amount of electricity usage was observed in the 70, and 85C° treatments (P<0.05).
 The diet dry matter, crude protein and crude fat digestibility and AMEn were affected by processing (P>0.05) so that the highest digestibility rate and AMEn was observed in 70°C heat thermal treatment, which were significantly higher than mash diet.
 By increasing conditioning temperature, the AMEn and crude fat digestibility improved by quadratic trend (p < 0.05).
 The heat processing at 70°C and pelleting diet lead to 6.8% and 3.59% improving apparent fat digestibility and 96 kcal/kg (3.46%) and 74 kcal/kg (2.64%) improving in AMEn values than non-processed diet (mash diet) and cold pellet diet, respectively.

-Conclusion: By the outcomes of the present study, it is recommended to prepare feed in pellet form and apply a conditioning temperature of 70°C due to the reduction of electrical energy consumed during the process of ration preparation, improvement of pellet quality and increase in the nutrient’s digestibility and AMEn of diet.
+Conclusion: Based on the findings of this study, it is recommended to prepare feed in pellet form and apply a conditioning temperature of 70°C. This approach reduces the electrical energy consumption during feed preparation, improves pellet quality, and enhances nutrient digestibility and the apparent metabolizable energy (AMEn) of the diet.

 کلیدواژهها [English]